 The California Policy Collaborative’s mission is to build the policy knowledge, expertise of and connections between policy staff through accurate and relevant content coupled with engaging, enriching and fun experiences, all for the ultimate benefit of California’s children and communities.

-Professional TK-12 Policy Learning Community for Legislative Staff
+Professional Policy Learning Communities for Legislative Staff

-Participate in networking opportunities intended to build comradery and support relationship building with your fellow legislative staff while applying course material.
+Participate in networking opportunities intended to build comradery and support relationship-building with your fellow legislative staff while applying course material.

 Engagement with Experts